Ulmus parvifolia 'Small Frye': Description

-'Small Frye' is distinguished by its small size and broad rounded crown bearing dark green foliage.
+'Small Frye' is distinguished by its small size and broad rounded crown bearing dense dark green foliage.
 The tree also has the exfoliating bark typical of the species.

 Pests and diseases

 The species and its cultivars are highly resistant, but not immune, to Dutch elm disease, and unaffected by the Elm Leaf Beetle Xanthogaleruca luteola.

 Cultivation

 The tree is not known to be in cultivation beyond the US.